mirceanton/ansible_role-proxmox_no_subscription/README.md

 Proxmox: No Subscription
 ========================

-An Ansible Role that automatically configures a Proxmox VE server that is running with no subscription.
+An Ansible Role that automatically configures the apt repos for a Proxmox VE server that is running with no subscription.

 Requirements
 ------------